-Surprisingly good sound, for under $30.
+Surprisingly good sound for under $30.
 You get good bass, slightly forward mids, and the highs that can get a little sibilant.
-But all in all, they are great to listen to a variety of music genres, from jazz to hip-hop.
+But all in all, they are great for music listening to a variety of genres, from jazz to hip-hop.

 These can easily be worn for a long time, because of their fantastic comfort.
-They also block pretty much all noise around you which makes them great for private casual listening.
+They also block pretty much all noise around you, which makes them great for private casual listening experience.

 The foldable design helps take less space and makes them portable as well.